Manual Vacuum Aspiration

 “Women’s experience with pain during MVA varies widely, with some women feeling almost nothing at all and other women feeling quite uncomfortable.
 Typically, the MVA procedure takes several minutes, during which most women will feel a moderate amount of cramping.
 After the procedure has ended, cramping usually decreases rapidly.”

 The procedure usually takes 10-15 minutes. (*6)

 No, but a woman’s preference should always dictate how care is provided.
 That being said, MVA can be performed at a primary level on an outpatient basis using a local anesthetic.

 If you are more than 12 weeks pregnant, please contact your healthcare provider to suggest alternatives to manual vacuum aspiration.

 If you have any of the following, you should talk with your healthcare provider for further advice:

-allergy or contraindication to the use of misoprostol or to local anaesthetic agents
+- allergy or contraindication to the use of misoprostol or to local anesthetic agents

 - postnatal retained products

 - retained products more than 5 cm.